 HDR Efex Pro is good for those who want a quick and easy way to create HDR images, but I believe there are much better methods for those who are slightly more advanced in their Photoshop skills (such as manually blending images using Luminosity Masks)

-Sharpener Pro
+Nik Sharpener

 Sharpener Pro consists of two separate modules: RAW Presharpener (for preliminary sharpening) and Output Sharpener (for output sharpening)